HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/wcm_rest_v3/wcm_rest_v3_starting.md

 ## Prerequisites

 Before using WCM API v3, ensure it is enabled in your DX Compose deployment.
-For enablement instructions, see [How to enable WCM API v3](../cfg_dx_compose/enable_wcm_api_v3.md).
+For enablement instructions, see [Enabling and disabling WCM API v3](../cfg_dx_compose/enable_wcm_api_v3.md).

 ## Authentication